torsades-de-pointes/cardiomechanics/README.md

 CardioMechanics is **for educational purposes only.**

-- ❌ Do NOT use for clinical decision-making
+-  Do NOT use for clinical decision-making
-- ❌ Do NOT use for patient management or diagnosis
+-  Do NOT use for patient management or diagnosis
-- ✅ DO use for teaching, self-study, and presentations
+-  DO use for teaching, self-study, and presentations
-- ✅ DO use to build mechanistic intuition for cardiovascular physiology
+-  DO use to build mechanistic intuition for cardiovascular physiology

 ---

 ## Feedback & Contact

 Questions, physiological errors, suggestions for new pathologies?
 - **Email:** [vibhuparcha@gmail.com](mailto:vibhuparcha@gmail.com)
 - **GitHub Issues:** [Open an issue](https://github.com/torsades-de-pointes/cardiomechanics/issues)
 - **GitHub Discussions:** [Start a discussion](https://github.com/torsades-de-pointes/cardiomechanics/discussions)

 If you use CardioMechanics in teaching or training, a GitHub ⭐ helps others find it.
+Please also cite when appropriate.

 ---